FrescolinoGroup/cmake_extensions/README.md

     set(CMAKE_MODULE_PATH /path/to/cmakescripts)

-And then include the desired script with:
+And then include the desired script (e.g. softinstall) with:

-    include(fsc/softinstall)
+    include(fsc/softinstall.cmake)

 ## Miscellaneous